nguyenha-meiii/vdt2024_phase2/Report/week4.md

         - Barman and pgBackrest
     - Continuous archiving and point-in-time recovery (PITR): combine a file system level backup and WAL files

+- Comparison of built-in backup method:
+    - pg_dump: This command-line utility generates a logical SQL script containing the SQL statements required to recreate the database's schema and data.
+It's a versatile method suitable for smaller databases.
+    - pg_dumpall: Similar to pg_dump, pg_dumpall creates SQL scripts for all databases in a PostgreSQL cluster.
+This method is handy when you need to back up multiple databases together.
+    - pg_basebackup: This method creates a physical copy of the entire PostgreSQL cluster.
+It's more suitable for larger databases and provides faster recovery times.

 - Comparison of backup tools:
 ![img](../assets/backup_tools.png)